temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 In this part of the exercise, you will throw your error that will fail your Workflow Execution.
 Remember that in Workflows, if you throw an `ApplicationFailure`, the Workflow Execution will fail.

 1. Edit the `workflows.ts` file.
-2. In your Workflow, in the part of the logic that determines if the distance is more than 25 kilometers (line 35), throw an `ApplicationFailure`.
+2. In your Workflow, in the part of the logic that determines if the distance is more than 25 kilometers, throw an `ApplicationFailure`.
 3. Save your file.

 ## Part D: Run the Workflow